Check out the latest specials HK has on offer this week

 Brickhouse, G/F, 20A D’Aguilar Street, Lan Kwai Fong, Central, Hong Kong, www.brickhouse.com.hk

-The Kinnet’s new low-carb and low-calorie menus will feature dishes such as Seared Halibut, with white bean cauliflower cake and mizuna tomato salad, along with Green Vegetable Curry, with zucchini noodles, cauliflower, broccoli, eggplant and vine tomato, the three-course menus are priced at HK$350 per guest.
+The Kinnet’s new low-carb and low-calorie menus will feature dishes such as Seared Halibut (our personal fave!), with white bean cauliflower cake and mizuna tomato salad, along with Green Vegetable Curry, with zucchini noodles, cauliflower, broccoli, eggplant and vine tomato.
+The three-course menus are priced at $350 per guest.
+We had the opportunity to taste this delicious lunch for ourselves – it’s now available for dinner as well – and we can tell you the ingredients are fresh, flavourful and definitely filling for a low calorie or low carb meal.

 The Kinnet, 3/F, 33 Hillier Street, Sheung Wan , www.facebook.com/RestaurantbyTheKinnet